Two opinions dynamics generated by inflexibles and non-contrarian and contrarian floaters

 The case $L=1$ resembles a community in which each member is unaffected by other community members in determining its opinion, and the only changes in opinion come from the contrarians.
-The contributions to the $A$ density after application of the local majority rule is obtained from the second column in Table 1 in Appendix~\ref{subsection:T1}.
+The contributions to the $A$ density after application of the local majority rule is obtained from the second column in Table~\ref{cap:tab1} in Appendix~\ref{subsection:T1}.
 This column obviously is equal to the first one, since in groups of size $1$ local majority is automatically obtained, but is without effect on the opinion densities.
 These contributions are: $\alpha_{A}$ for the $A$ inflexibles, and $p-\alpha_{A}$ for the (non-contrarian and contrarian) $A$ floaters.
-Their sum is $p$, and we obtain that
+Their sum is $p$, and we obtain for the update rule of the local majority rule that